http4k/http4k/README.md

 ## Routing

 Reekwest comes with basic routing.
-It's just another function where you can wrap handlers:
+It'pkg just another function where you can wrap handlers:

 ```kotlin
 routes(